 - You will have to wear protective clothing such as high visibility jacket, hard hat and safety boots.

 LMI data powered by LMI for All

-- Network Rail has a three-year Advanced Apprenticeship Scheme which trains Maintenance Engineering Technicians in areas such as: Signalling, Off Track, Track, Electrification and Plant, Telecoms or Overhead Line.
+- Network Rail has a three-year Level 3 Engineering Apprenticeship Scheme which trains Maintenance Engineering Technicians in areas such as: Signalling, Off Track, Track, Distribution and Plant, Telecoms or Overhead Line.

 - Entry requirements: 4 subjects at National 5 including English, Maths and a science or engineering subject.